 - Review your team’s career framework to ensure you’re well versed on levels… you can also review our company-wide level framework here

 - People Partner

 - (Optional) VP, People and Director, Recruiting

-- (Optional) Cross-functional Leaders
+- (Optional, as invited) Cross-functional Leaders

 Meetings are facilitated by the People Team in partnership with each department head.

 The following is a typical calibration session agenda.
 Sessions may slightly differ depending on the size of the group being calibrated, as well as the number of calibration meeting participants.

 Performance calibrations provide an opportunity to review and calibrate performance of all Teammates within a specific department or function, as a collective group.
 Calibration sessions are interactive discussions where:

 1Ratings: Managers will explain the rating assessment of each Teammate in correspondence to their level and for those Teammates that received a 1 - Distinguished Performance category for performance, validating the placement with tangible examples.
 More details.

 2Ratings: Managers will explain the rating assessment of each Teammate in correspondence to their level and for those Teammates that received a 1 - Superior Performance category for performance, validating the placement with tangible examples.
 More details.